Requirements & Information

 G. Exhibits for Evidentiary Proceedings

-1. No later than five (5) days prior to the hearing, each party must provide to the Magistrate via email and to the opposing side, copies of any documents or case law to be used or referred to during the hearing or offered into evidence.
-No additional documents or exhibits may be emailed to the Magistrate during the hearing.
-Documentary evidence includes any relevant papers, photographs, or other items that can be reasonably shared electronically.
+- No later than 48 hours prior to the hearing, each party must provide to the Court and opposing side copies of any documents or case law to be used or referred to during the hearing or offered into evidence.
+No additional documents or exhibits may be emailed to the Hearing Officer/Magistrate during the hearing.

-4. In the email each exhibit shall be attached as a separate PDF document.
+- In the email, each exhibit shall be attached as a separate PDF document.

-7. Any and all confidential information shall be redacted by the individual submitting the proposed exhibit (including but not limited to account numbers, Social Security numbers and dates of birth.
+- All confidential information shall be redacted by the individual submitting the proposed exhibit (including, but not limited to, information such as account numbers, SSN, dates of birth, etc.).

 H. Pretrial Procedures & Conferences